 James Gillespie Graham (1776-1855)

 James Gillespie Graham designed churches and country houses mainly in the Scottish Gothic style.
 Examples of his work include Ross Priory, Duns Castle and Blythswood (now demolished) and the interiors of Taymouth Castle and the state dining room of Hopetoun House.
 He designed the Roman Catholic cathedral churches of St Mary in Edinburgh and St Andrew in Glasgow and was architect of Greenside Church and Liberton Church in Edinburgh.
 The Warrand of Bught gift and deposit collection contains a letter from James Gillespie to Provost Grant of Inverness dated 26 August 1816 (our reference GD23/6/547).
 That day he had inspected the top of the Tolbooth spire which had been affected by the aftershocks of an earthquake.
+You can see an image and transcript of this document in the feature All shook up: the Inverness Earthquake, 1816 on our Scottish Archives for Schools website.

 Birth in 1776